foxn2000/git-note/README.md

     yarn dev
     ```
 2. Open your browser and navigate to the local URL provided (usually `http://localhost:5173`).
-3. Enter the GitHub repository name (e.g., `facebook/react`) and select the desired language for the report.
+3. Enter the GitHub repository name (e.g., `facebook/react`) or paste a GitHub URL (e.g., `https://github.com/facebook/react` or `https://github.com/facebook/react/tree/main`) and select the desired language for the report.
 4. Click "Analyze Repository".
 5. Wait for the analysis to complete.
 The generated report will be displayed on the page.